sjwyates/javascript-challenge/README.md

 ### The filter form

 In addition to those 4 category dropdowns, the filter form contains 2 `<input>` elements of `type="date"` so the user can choose a start and end date.
 I didn't implement anything custom for this, I just left it up to the browser's native date picker.
+Because all the data is from January 2010, I set their initial values to `2010-01-01` and `2020-01-31`, respectively, so that when the user opens the date picker they won't have to navigate to

 At the bottom of the form, there are 2 buttons: the Apply button with `type="submit"`, and the Clear button with `type="reset"`.